At the Capitol

 The New Legislative Session in Michigan

-The new, 2-year legislative session and 99th Michigan Legislature started in January 2017.
+The 99th Michigan Legislature commenced in January 2017.

 - Meet him/her back in the district on Mondays and Fridays.
 Many legislators will host public coffee hours—you can check your district’s web page for more details at www.legislature.mi.gov.